-Hurricane season is here, and the Department of Insurance, Securities and Banking encourages people and small businesses to prepare before the storm and to also locate your insurance information in case you need to file a claim.
+The Department of Insurance, Securities and Banking encourages residents and small businesses to prepare for a storm.
+Locate your insurance information in case you need to file a claim.
 You can also view more tips for filing claims and contact information for DC insurers at disb.dc.gov/claims.

 When a storm strikes, it is important to know what to do if your home is damaged.
 Here are a few tips to help you prepare before the storm arrives.
 Also, here are five additional reminders about [PDF] your insurance coverage.